RichiH/modbus_exporter/README.md

   -modbus-listen-address string
     	The address to listen on for HTTP requests exposing modbus metrics. (default ":9602") -telemetry-listen-address string
-    	The address to listen on for HTTP requests exposing telemetry metrics about the exporter itself. (default ":9011")
+    	The address to listen on for HTTP requests exposing telemetry metrics about the exporter itself. (default ":9602")
 ```
+Visit http://localhost:9602/modbus?target=1.2.3.4 where 1.2.3.4 is the IP of the modbus IP device to get metrics from.
+You can also specify a module and a sub_target parameter, to choose which module and subtarget to use from the config file.

+Visit http://localhost:9602/metrics to get the metrics of the exporter itself.

 ## Configuration File